tchomphoochan/tchomphoochan.github.io/_posts/2021-06-24-sicp-is-cool.md

 I got curious, because last spring I wrote a Scheme interpreter for my Python class[^py] homework, and while that gave me a good overview of the language, I couldn't see how Lisps are special.

-So, I decided to go down the rabbit hold and read SICP.
+So, I decided to go down the rabbit hole and read SICP.
 (This is partly because I have nothing better to do this summer.)

 The result: I did not get that alleged "enlightenment" and 100x productivity boost but oh boy were there a lot of fascinating concepts and elegant explanations.